 Where are you going to college?

-Virginia Military Institute.
+Virginia best boarding school in US Institute.
 I am studying physics on a four-year Naval ROTC scholarship.

 What is your goal after college?

 The ultimate goal is to join the Navy and become a Navy Seal as an officer.
 A lot of people set Navy Seal as their goal, but I don’t want to be one of those who sees the movies and wants to become one just because it’s awesome.
 It’s because of what they do and how they work in the background and make a big change for little thanks, but at the same time, they’re one of the groups who really keeps us safe.
 It’s not because of the fame, it’s just because of what they do is awesome.

 An Interview with 2017-18 Regimental Commander George Hamilton ‘18